 Bruce is currently writing her fifth book and recently completed producing a nature adventure documentary film about Baja California called “The Devil’s Road.”

-During the coronavirus shelter-in-place implications, she founded and is editor-in-chief of Humana Obscura, a new online and print literary magazine publishing poetry, prose, and artwork with a nature theme.
+During the coronavirus shelter-in-place implications, she founded and is editor-in-chief of Humana Obscura, an online and print literary magazine publishing poetry, prose, and artwork with a nature theme.

 Specializing in all things books and print and digital media, Bri’s professional work has given her the opportunity to work with authors, academics, non-profits, and small businesses, offering writing/editing, graphic design, publishing, and photography services.